 Paddle boats chugged up and down in the summers and Dog sleds ran it in the winter.
 Back then if you lived in the interior of Alaska and you had something it came up the Yukon River and most likely was brought there by my Great-Great-Grandfather William Bayless and his son Otto.

 Joe was a true Alaskan character born into a family of Alaskan characters.
 Half the people who knew Joe said he was worthless and the other half agreed.
 Joe was the kind of man Robert Service wrote about in the poem “Men That Don't Fit In.”

-Joe didn't want anything to do with the family business or maybe the business didn't want anything to do with Joe ether way Joe at 15 busted out on his own.
+Joe didn't want anything to do with the family business or maybe the business didn't want anything to do with Joe either way Joe at 15 busted out on his own.

-He got a 9 day mail route from Nenana.
+He got a 9-day mail route from Nenana.
 Which means he would leave and be back 9 days later just to drop off, load up and do it all over again.
-It was during this time he met and became friends with the famous Leonhard Seppala.
-Seppala helped Joe put together a top notch dog team with a smart and well trained husky named Jack as lead.
+It was during this time that he met and became friends with the famous Leonhard Seppala.
+Seppala helped Joe put together a top-notch dog team with a smart and well-trained husky named Jack as lead.
 Joe's team was the second to the last team used in the Nome Serum Run in 1925.
-Charlie Olson would be picked to drive Joe's team because the organizers just didn't want to put that much faith in a 15 year old boy from the Yukon.
+Charlie Olson would be picked to drive Joe's team because the organizers just didn't want to put that much faith in a 15-year-old boy from the Yukon.